Arkansas Highway 42: Route description

-Highway 42 runs begins in southeastern Jackson County within a historic and cultural region known as the Arkansas Delta.
+Highway 42 runs in southeastern Jackson County, within a historic and cultural region known as the Arkansas Delta.
 The western terminus is at Highway 37 south of Beedeville and just east of the Cache River National Wildlife Refuge; Highway 42 runs due east as a section line road to a junction with Highway 145 before entering Cross County.

 Entering Cross County, Highway 42 bridges Bayou DeView before entering the small town of Hickory Ridge.
-Shortly after entering town, the highway crosses the Union Pacific Railway tracks and intersects US Highway 49 (US 49, Flora Street).
+Shortly after entering town, the highway crosses the Union Pacific Railway tracks and intersects U.S. Route 49 (US 49).
 Highway 42 continues east, serving as the northern terminus of Highway 259 at the eastern city limits before continuing east as a section line road, curving to maintain alignment near Brushy Creek Wildlife Management Area and serving as the northern terminus of Highway 193 on its way through sparsely populated agricultural land.
 Shortly after crossing the L'Anguille River, Highway 42 enters the small town of Cherry Valley.
-Highway 42 intersects Highway 1 at a skew intersection, beginning a concurrency east with Highway 1 Business (AR 1B).
+Highway 42 intersects Highway 1 at a skew intersection, beginning a concurrency east with Highway 1B.
 As the routes approach downtown Cherry Valley, Highway 1B turns northward, with Highway 42 continuing east across the Union Pacific Railway tracks and across the loess hills of Crowley's Ridge.

 Along the eastern edge of Crowley's Ridge, Highway 42 intersects Highway 163 (Crowley's Ridge Parkway) in the unincorporated community of Birdeye before entering the St. Francis Lowlands.
 Highway 42 crosses two man-made drainage ditches and their levees (the St. Francis Bay Ditch and Cross County Ditch) before intersecting Highway 75 and crossing the St. Francis River at Coldwater.
 The route continues eastward, passing through Twist and entering Crittenden County.